lupyuen/lupyuen.github.io/src/nuttx.md

 Let's run the new commands: __"help", "ls"__ and __"gpio"__.

-At the NuttX Shell, enter...
+In the NuttX Shell, enter...

 ```bash
 help